 DiaryMate: Understanding User Perceptions and Experience in Human-AI Collaboration for Personal Journaling

-CHI 2024. (to appear)
+Published in CHI 2024.

 Landscape